 - Relocation allowance;

-- Thesis allowance;
+- Thesis allowance:

 - Payment of student contributions (previously known as HECS) or tuition fees.

-These allowances are based on those that apply for the Australian Government Research Training Program (RTP)..
+These allowances are aligned with the base stipend rate of the Australian Government Research Training Program (RTP).

 97.3.1 Rates of Masters and Doctorate Allowances